 As long as I can remember, people have called me a dreamer.
-I don’t think it’s always been a complement, nor was it stated to be a positive attribute.
+I don’t think it’s always been a complement nor a positive attribute that was thrown my way.
 I guess they thought that Kenny Rogers was a prophet when he sang:

 “Don’t fall in love with a dreamer, ’cause he’ll break you every time.”